The Complete Beginner's Path

 Feature Extraction

-Shared CNN backbone extracts dense features from each frame.
+Shared CNN backbone → dense features [H/8, W/8, 128] per frame.

 Correlation Volume

-Differentiable BA
+Differentiable Dense BA

 Why differentiable BA matters: Classical VO has a gap: features are extracted without knowing how they'll be used in optimization.
 In DROID-SLAM, gradients flow from BA back through the flow predictor, so the network learns to produce flow that is geometrically useful.
+The confidence weights are especially clever — the network learns to downweight flow in textureless or occluded regions where predictions are unreliable.

 Iterative Flow Refinement